Cluster gravitational redshifts: uncertainties and survey requirements: Theoretical model

 In this section we describe the theoretical prediction for the stacked gravitational redshift signal that we will compare the mock measurements to.
 The observable we model is the gravitational redshift profile as a function of the normalised projected radius $\tilde{r}_\perp=r_\perp/r_{500}$ for a one-component, spherically symmetric Navarro-Frenk-White (NFW) total mass profile \citep{1997ApJ...490..493N}.
 Galaxy clusters may show more complex total mass structures, with multiple dark matter haloes which are not spherically symmetric \citep{Bonamigo_2018_RXCJ2248_M0416_M1206, Bergamini_2023_A2744SL}.
 Nevertheless, \citet{Maraboli_2025_virialquantitiesfromSL} showed that one-component, spherically symmetric total mass models accurately reproduce the total mass profiles of galaxy clusters even in the presence of complex substructures.

 For a halo with mass $M_{500}$, radius $r_{500}$, and concentration $c_{500}$, we define a generic dimensionless signal profile

-where "${\rm comp}$" denotes the relativistic contribution to the single-halo signal, with ${\rm comp} \in \{{\rm gz}, {\rm TD}, {\rm LC}, {\rm SB}\}$ corresponding to the gravitational redshift, transverse Doppler, light-cone and surface brightness modulation terms, respectively. $M_{500}$ denotes the mass enclosed within $r_{500}$, inside which the mean density equals $500$ times the critical density of the Universe at the halo redshift and $\rho(\tilde{r})$ is the total mass density profile modelled with the NFW prescription
+where "${\rm comp}$" denotes the relativistic contribution to the single-halo signal, with ${\rm comp} \in \{{\rm gz}, {\rm TD}, {\rm LC}, {\rm SB}\}$ corresponding to the gravitational redshift, transverse Doppler, light-cone and surface brightness modulation terms, respectively.
+We discuss the latter in App. \ref{app:SB}. $M_{500}$ denotes the mass enclosed within $r_{500}$, inside which the mean density equals $500$ times the critical density of the Universe at the halo redshift and $\rho(\tilde{r})$ is the total mass density profile modelled with the NFW prescription

 where the concentration parameter $c_{500}$ is given by \citet{2009ApJ...696.2115I},

 and the projected surface mass density is